 In order to protect our intellectual property rights, we may be required to spend significant resources, including cybersecurity resources, to monitor and protect these rights.
 Our intellectual property could be wrongfully acquired as a result of a cyberattack or other wrongful conduct by employees or third parties.
 Litigation may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
 Litigation brought to protect and enforce our intellectual property rights could be costly, time consuming and distracting to management and could result in the impairment or loss of portions of our intellectual property.
 Furthermore, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights.
-Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our solutions, impair the functionality of our solutions, delay introductions of new solutions, result in our substituting inferior or more costly technologies into our solutions, or injure our reputation.
-In addition, we may be required to license additional technology from third parties to develop and market new solutions, and we cannot assure you that we could license that technology on commercially reasonable terms, or at all.
-Although we do not expect that our inability to license this technology could adversely affect our ability to compete.
+Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our solutions, impair the functionality of our solutions, or injure our reputation.
+In addition, we may be required to license additional technology from third parties to develop and market new solutions, and we cannot assure you that we could license that technology in the future would have a material adverse effect on our business or operating results, our inability to license this technology could adversely affect our ability to compete.